stackforge/openstack-sdk-php/test/README.md

 This will instruct you to use a more complete version of the command,
 including:

-* ID: The ID given to you by HP Cloud.
+* ID: The ID given to you.
 * KEY: Your account's key.
 * TENANT ID: Your account's tenant ID.
 * URL: The Endpoint URL.

-All four pieces of information can be found by logging into [the console](https://console.hpcloud.com) and going to the section called *Storage*.
-There should be a link on that page that says *Get Storage API Keys*.
-That page displays all four pieces of required information.
+All four pieces of information can be found by logging into the console.
 From there, you can execute a command like this:

 ```
 $ php test/AuthTest.php 123made-up-key  456made-up-secret https://region-a.geo-1.objects.hpcloudsvc.com/auth/v1.0/ 1234567